 And last but not least, in the text below, you will find out how to use our return on investment calculator to make your calculations (and thus financial decisions) even faster and smarter.

 What is ROI?

 First of all, you need to know that ROI is an abbreviation of Return of Investment.
-By definition, ROI is a ratio between the net gains and net costs of the investment.
-In other words, ROI compares the net income from the investment to the net expenses made to finance this investment.
+By definition, ROI is a ratio between the net gain and the net cost of an investment.
+In other words, ROI compares the net income from an investment to the net expenses required to finance that investment.
 Customarily ROI is presented in the form of percentage points.
-Thus, when the result of calculations says that
+Thus, when a calculation returns a result of

 ROI = 0.1, the financial analysts report it as the